Solo Female Travel at Iguazu Falls!

 How to Get to Iguazu Falls

-Relaxing in the jungle was just what I needed after endless 24-hour bus rides (Argentina is a MASSIVE country ~ a 24-hour bus ride covers not even 1/3 of the country)!!
-I HIGHLY, highly recommend flying into Iguazu Falls (IGR is airport on the Argentina side, IGU on Brazil side), because pretty much every bus ride to Iguazu is sooo, sooo long!
+Relaxing in the jungle was just what I needed after endless 24-hour bus rides in Patagonia.
+Argentina is a MASSIVE country ~ a 24-hour bus ride doesn’t even cover 1/3 of the country!!
+I HIGHLY recommend flying to Iguazu Falls (IGR is the airport on the Argentina side, IGU on the Brazil side).
+Because every bus ride to Iguazu is sooo, sooo long!
 And flights are often cheaper.
-I caught an $80 flight from Mendoza, Argentina on Fly Bondi, a low-cost Argentina airline.
-The bus ride from Mendoza would have cost at least TRIPLE, & taken….35+ hours?!???
-Forget that!
+I caught an $80 flight from Mendoza on Fly Bondi, a low-cost Argentina airline.

 Another good low-cost Argentina airline that flies to Iguazu: Andes Lineas.